-I eat a lot of chicken, my old go-to is Maple Chicken & Potatoes One Pan Dinner but sometimes I’m not in the mood to peel things or I have chicken nuggets in the oven.
+In general, we eat a lot of chicken (not our chickens), my go-to is Maple Chicken & Potatoes One Pan Dinner but sometimes I’m not in the mood to peel things or I have chicken nuggets in the oven.
 Enter, the instant pot.
-I have the 8qt Duo Instant Pot.
-They go in and out of stock on Amazon constantly.
+I have the 8qt Duo Instant Pot but there are a lot of different brands and sizes out there.

 The instant pot cooks via steam pressure so they should work out to be about the same but the smaller pots may cook faster or not be able to hold all of the ingredients.
 I’m not an expert, just a chick in the kitchen with a pressure cooker.
 From the time I close the pot to the end of the Natural Pressure Release was 55 minutes.